jrief/django-entangled/README.md

 class Product(models.Model):
     name = models.CharField(max_length=50)
     price = models.DecimalField(max_digits=5, decimal_places=2)
     properties = models.JSONField()
 ```

 In a typical form editing view, we would create a form inheriting from
 [ModelForm](https://docs.djangoproject.com/en/stable/topics/forms/modelforms/#modelform) and refer to this model using
 the `model` attribute in its `Meta`-class.
 Then the `properties`-field would show up as unstructured JSON, rendered
 inside a `<textarea ...></textarea>`.
 This definitely is not what we want!
-Instead we create a typical Django Form using
+Instead, we create a typical Django Form
-the alternative class `EntangledModelForm`.
+using the alternative class `EntangledModelForm`.

 ```python
 from django.contrib.auth import get_user_model